WHAT IS AGRIBUSINESS?

 CTAHR’s Agribusiness Certificate program is designed to meet the needs of students who want a competitive advantage when entering the agriculture and food systems job market.
-The program will provide students the opportunity to apply business, management, and economic principles to agribusinesses and to understand what differentiates agriculture and ag-related products and services from other businesses.
+The program will provide students the opportunity to apply business, management, and accounting principles to agribusinesses and to understand what differentiates agriculture and agriculture-related products and services from other businesses.
 The basic business literacy offered through the Agribusiness Certificate program will benefit all CTAHR and life sciences graduates, whatever their field, interest, or career choice.

 “Business skills are a definite requirement for today’s agriculture.”

 —Herbert “Monty” Richards, President, Kahua Ranch

 “The focus on agribusiness is critical for Hawai‘i right now.”

 “Agribusiness will give you tools for your business to prosper and open doors to new opportunities.”

 The Agribusiness Certificate Program strives to provide you with the skills needed in agribusiness management and entrepreneurship.
 The Program offers the following:

 - Entrepreneurial skills essential for starting and managing a successful, sustainable agricultural business.

 - Opportunities for hands-on experience with modern management science techniques that assist agribusiness managers and industry analysts to make sound business decisions.